ajha-cs/github-assessment-cs/README.md

 - required the build file and wheel target, assigned the path of build file and wheel target.
 - in release_package.yml, cloudsmith setup was missing.
 - in release_package.yml, write access is not allowed -> given the write access
-- Production and Staging repo mentioned wrong repo name
+- Production and Staging repo name was incorrect - they were interchanged

 **Welcome to Cloudsmith Support Assessment**